borntyping/cookbook-ruby/README.md

 Installs Ruby packages, either installing a specific version or the most recent version that the operating system provides.

 Compatible with the existing [ruby community cookbook](https://github.com/jtimberman/ruby-cookbook), though installs the minimal set of packages for each distribution.
-This is usually the main ruby package (which should depend on or provide all requirements) and the ruby headers, without any deprecated packages.
+On Debian based systems, this is the main ruby package or virtual package (which includes `irb`, `gem`, `ri` and `rdoc`) and the ruby headers.
+On RHEL based systems, this is the Ruby 1.8.7 packages (including `rubygems`, `ruby-irb`, `ruby-ri` and `ruby-rdoc`).

 Tested on CentOS 6.5, Debian 7 and Mint 16.
-The RHEL and Debian platform families should both be fully supported, though RHEL/CentOS currently do not provide packages for Ruby 1.9.1 or above.
+The RHEL and Debian platform families should both be fully supported, with the exception of Ruby 1.9.1 being unavailable on the RHEL platform family.

 Usage
 -----